Jeffrey Lyons: Career

 Lyons is the author or co-author of eight books, including Jeffrey Lyons' 101 Great Movies for Kids.
 He and his brother Douglas have written several baseball trivia books, Out of Left Field, Curveballs and Screwballs, and Short Hops and Foul Tips.
-He's recently had two books published, Stories My Father Told Me: Notes From 'The Lyons Den, about his father's iconic Broadway column, and Catching Heat, co-authored with his brother Douglas and former Yankee Jim Leyritz, whose biography it is.
+In addition, he has two other books published, Stories My Father Told Me: Notes From 'The Lyons Den, about his father's iconic Broadway column, and Catching Heat, co-authored with his brother Douglas and former Yankee Jim Leyritz, whose biography it is.
 Jeffrey and Douglas Lyons have lectured at the Smithsonian Institution and at the National Baseball Hall of Fame and Museum in Cooperstown, New York.
 Lyons has been a guest announcer, both as play-by-play and analyst, for the Boston Red Sox radio network and Red Sox games in Spanish.

 In January 2012, he returned to WCBS radio and national syndication with another iteration of "LYONS DEN RADIO", reviewing five movies a week.
 In April 2013, he hosted "The Lineup: Best Sports Movies" on Madison Square Garden TV, choosing the five best movies in eight sports over eight programs on a panel with Spike Lee, actors Robert Wuhl and Chazz Palminteri, hosted by former Yankee Fran Healy.
 In March 2014, he hosted another series of shows on the best movies about New York entitled The Lineup: Best New York Movies again with Spike Lee, and actors John Leguziamo and Ed Burns, followed by another series of shows about boxing entitled The Lineup: Boxing's Greatest in 2016.

 In February 2014, he signed a contract with Abbeville Press to write a sequel to "Stories My Father Told Me, Notes From The Lyons Den," called "What A Time It Was!
 More Notes From The Lyons Den," also about his father's era as a New York Broadway columnist.
 The book was published in September 2015.
+In May 2021, Lyons published a book on Ernest Hemingway entitled Hemingway and Me: Letters, Anecdotes, and Memories of a Life-Changing Friendship.